- In a recent survey published by the American Medical Association,

 Many Americans look to physicians as trusted sources of information for health-related concerns.
 And patients start to feel comforted with the fact that their physicians so quickly received the vaccine and that it may be safe for them as well.

-American Medical Association President Susan R. Bailey, MD, said, “Practicing physicians across the country are leading by example, with an amazing uptake of the COVID-19 vaccines,” in a statement by the AMA.
+American Medical Association President Susan R. Bailey, MD, said, “Practicing physicians across the country are leading by example, with an amazing uptake of the COVID-19 vaccines,” in a

 “Physicians and clinicians are uniquely positioned to listen to and validate patient concerns, and one of the most powerful anecdotes a physician can offer is that they themselves have been vaccinated,” Bailey said.